mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/setup.rst

    * In `Scala -> Formatter preference page <http://scala-ide.org/docs/current-user-doc/features/typingviewing/formatting/index.html>`_:
      `sireum-util/codestyle/scala-formatterPreferences.properties <https://www.assembla.com/code/sireum-core/git-3/nodes/master/sireum-util/codestyle/scala-formatterPreferences.properties>`_

-   Make sure to run Java source clean up before committing Java code.
+   Make sure to run *Java source clean up* before committing Java code.
-   Similarly, make sure to run Scala formatter before committing Scala code.
+   Similarly, make sure to run *Scala source formatter* before committing Scala code.
+You can run the clean up and formatter on all source in a project wide by right clicking the project and then selecting ``Source -> Clean up...`` and ``Source -> Format``, respectively.
+This also works at source folders and packages.